Adaptavant/AW-Code-Standards/javascript/README.md

   npm run lint
  ```

-Note: Will update soon to hook along with webpack and gradle.
+Note: Will update soon to hook along with webpack and gradle, Also React.js spec.